Kava crisis as Cyclone Pam devastates Vanuatu cultural crop

-PORT VILA (Reuters) - The sprinkling of fairy lights on the roadside was the only sign of life as darkness descended and a curfew began in Vanuatu’s shattered capital, Port Vila, in the aftermath of Cyclone Pam this week.
+PORT VILA, March 20 (Reuters) - The sprinkling of fairy lights on the roadside was the only sign of life as darkness descended and a curfew began in Vanuatu’s shattered capital, Port Vila, in the aftermath of Cyclone Pam this week.

 Ignoring calls to stay at home, men were gathering among the debris of blasted trees and twisted corrugated iron to swap news of the storm over a drink of kava, a mildly intoxicating brew that is deeply embedded in the social fabric of Pacific islanders.